 INSTRUMENTAL MUSIC LESSONS:

 The Marching Band is the core group of the Mullingar Town Band.
 The marching band perform on St. Patricks Days usually in and around the midlands often marching in five parades on the day.
 The marching band has played at events such as the Festival of Fires (Uisneach) and Electric Picnic.
-This group perform in parades and recitals at outdoor events.
+This group performs in parades and recitals at outdoor events.
 The marching band compete each year in the IMBA/DCE showband competitions which incorporates designing and performing a choreographed marching field show.
 In 2017, the Mullingar Town Band – who are known as the Celtic Crusaders on the competition field – for the first time won the All Ireland competition.